jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 That’s what stuck with me.
 It speaks to the part of me that hopes I can one day feel more at ease with wanting less.
 More comfortable with being alone and having less going on (which is an ongoing and complicated internal battle).

-And as I’ve written this - alone in my room on a lazy and somewhat depressing Saturday, after waking up at literally past 1pm following a hellishly hectic week (which, to be fair, is a near once-in-a-decade-level anomaly for me) - I’ve found myself appreciating solitude more.
+And as I’ve written this - alone in my room on a lazy and somewhat depressing Saturday, after waking up at literally past 1pm following a hellishly hecstic week (which, to be fair, is a near once-in-a-decade-level anomaly for me) - I’ve found myself appreciating solitude more.
 Though, if I’m honest, my hustle-conditioned mind mostly appreciates the productivity it yields.
 Which, of course, is part of the problem.
 Still - maybe there’s a little more space in my life for this kind of stillness than I thought.

 So yes, I found the film a bit boring.
 It’s slow.
 Repetitive.
 But I think that’s the point.
 Wenders’ medium is the message.
 It had to be that way - slow, quiet, uneventful - because it’s holding up a mirror to the version of peace we say we want, but don’t quite know how to live with.
-A meaningful life isn’t always the most entertaining - and some things aren’t designed to grip you, but they linger far longer than you expect.
+[A meaningful life isn’t always the most entertaining](/blog/2020-08-24-paul-kalathini-when-breath-becomes-air) - and some things aren’t designed to grip you, but it seems they linger far longer than you expect.

 I’m not sure I’d watch *Perfect Days* a fourth time - though, to be fair, I’ve yet to make it through fully awake.
 But I’m still thinking about it.
 Which, to me, means it’s done its job.